Am I Exempt from Federal Withholding?

 Can I claim an exemption if I’m not eligible?

 It’s important to be certain of your eligibility before claiming a federal tax exemption.
-If you indicate you are exempt from withholding a portion of your income on your W-4 without meeting the requirements listed above, you may face a tax bill or penalties as a result of picking the incorrect withholding status.
+If you indicate you are exempt from withholding a portion of your income on your W-4 without meeting the requirements, you may face a failure-to-pay penalty or interest charges as a result of picking the incorrect withholding status.

 How to claim tax-exempt on your W-4